OpenEvalProject/evals/manuscripts/elife-75248/v2/manuscript.md

 ## Discussion

-## Phylogenetic results
+### Phylogenetic results

 Analysis of the Norman, 2021 data set resulted in the recovery of the six most parsimonious trees (MPTs) with tree lengths of 238 steps, a Consistency Index of 0.710 and a Retention Index of 0.858.
 A strict consensus of these trees is shown in Figure 16A.
 This analysis recovered Scutellosaurus as the earliest diverging member of a clade that also includes Emausaurus, Yuxisaurus, Scelidosaurus, and ankylosaurs; and this clade is the sister group of stegosaurs.
 Y. kopchicki is found in a clade with Emausaurus from the Toarcian of Germany, but support for this clade is weak (Bremer value of 1).
 This unnamed clade is in turn the sister-group of Scelidosaurus + Ankylosauria.

 ![Figure 16.](https://cdn.elifesciences.org/articles/75248/elife-75248-fig16-v2.jpg)

-**Figure 16.:** Yuxisaurus within Thyreophora.(A) Strict consensus of the six most parsimonious trees (MPTs) recovered from analysis of the modified Norman, 2021 data set.
+**Figure 16.:** (A) Strict consensus of the six most parsimonious trees (MPTs) recovered from analysis of the modified Norman, 2021 data set.
 (B) Strict consensus of the two MPTs recovered from analysis of the modified Maidment et al., 2020 data set.
 Bremer support values are shown adjacent to the nodes.

 Inclusion of Yuxisaurus within the (Scutellosaurus (Emausaurus+ Yuxisaurus) (Scelidosaurus + Ankylosauria)) clade is supported by the possession of the following unambiguous synapomorphies: 13 (1), cranial exostoses (cortical bone ornamentation) present; 17 (1), remodeling of the external surface of skull bones partial; 105 (1), osteoderms form parasagittal rows either side of dorsal midline; 108 (1), lateral flank osteoderms ovoid and keeled; and 117 (1), cervical osteoderms present.
 The unnamed clade including Y. kopchicki and E. ernsti is supported by a single synapomorphy: 36 (1), basipterygoid process posteroventrolaterally oriented.
 This clade lacks the three synapomorphies uniting Scelidosaurus + Ankylosauria, namely: 14 (1), skull (non-supraorbital) osteoderms present; 17 (2 and 3), remodeling of the external surface of skull bones partial with few osteoderms or extensively osteoderm covered; and 18 (1), postorbital(non-supraorbital) osteoderms present.

 The analysis based on the Maidment et al., 2020 data set produced two MPTs with tree lengths of 269 steps, a Consistency Index of 0.605 and a Retention Index of 0.663.
 A strict consensus of the trees is shown in Figure 16B.
 This analysis recovered Yuxisaurus within Thyreophora, as an early diverging branch between Emausaurus and Scelidosaurus.
 Ankylosauromorpha (neither sensu Carpenter, 2001 nor sensu Norman, 2021; see below) was not recovered, Scutellosaurus and Emausaurus were found outside of Eurypoda, and the Emausaurus + Yuxisaurus clade was not identified.
 Yuxisaurus has a single unambiguous synapomorphy of Thyreophora: 29 (1) maxillary tooth row inset medially from the lateral surface.
 It is grouped with Scelidosaurus and Eurypoda to the exclusion of Emausaurus in having the following synapomorphies: 32 (1) supraorbital elements form the dorsal rim of the orbit; and 110 (1) ‘U’-shaped cervical collars composed of keeled scutes present.
 Yuxisaurus is excluded from the Scelidosaurus + Eurypoda clade as it lacks the unambiguous synapomorphy of the latter group: 57 (0) cervical vertebrae longer anteroposteriorly than wide transversely.

-## Comments on Ankylosauromorpha
+### Comments on Ankylosauromorpha

 Carpenter, 2001 conducted a phylogenetic analysis that recovered a monophyletic Eurypoda split into two sister lineages, Stegosauria and Scelidosaurus + Ankylosauria, with Emausaurus and Scutellosaurus as successive outgroups to Eurypoda.
 This result contrasted with previous results where Scelidosaurus was excluded from Eurypoda (e.g., Sereno, 1986; Sereno, 1999).
 To recognize the new Scelidosaurus + Ankylosauria clade Carpenter, 2001 (p.
 471) proposed the name Ankylosauromorpha, which he defined thus: ‘Ankylosauromorpha are thyreophorans that are closer to Scelidosaurus, Minmi, Polacanthidae, Nodosauridae, and Ankylosauridae, than to Stegosaurus’.
 However, the ‘ankylosauromorph hypothesis,’ was not supported by later analyses, which failed to reproduce this result and consistently placed Scelidosaurus outside Eurypoda (e.g., Norman et al., 2004; Butler et al., 2008; Boyd, 2015; Dieudonné et al., 2021).

 Subsequently, a new phylogenetic analysis by Norman, 2021 provided additional support for a sister-group relationship between Scelidosaurus and Ankylosauria.
 However, this analysis also recovered Emausaurus and Scutellosaurus as outgroups to this clade, with all of these taxa more closely related to ankylosaurs than stegosaurs.
 This prompted Norman, 2021 to expand the Carpenter, 2001 ankylosauromorph concept to encompass these additional taxa, even though the latter author did not include them within his original definition.
 The (Norman, 2021) new definition for Ankylosauromorpha was: ‘All taxa more closely related to Euoplocephalus and Edmontonia than to Stegosaurus.’
 However, this definition is functionally identical to the existing stem-based definitions of Ankylosauria provided by Carpenter, 1997: ‘All thyreophoran ornithischians closer to Ankylosaurus than to Stegosaurus’ and Sereno, 1998: ‘All eurypods closer to Ankylosaurus than Stegosaurus’’.
 Hence, the tree topology provided by Norman, 2021 implies that Scutellosaurus, Emausaurus, Yuxisaurus, and Scelidosaurus are ankylosaurs under these previous and broadly applied phylogenetic definitions; consequently, the Norman, 2021 stem-based use of ‘Ankylosauromorpha’ is in error and his redefinition of the clade redundant.
 However, if the Norman, 2021 topology were to receive further support in future, a case could be made for a node-based definition of Ankylosauromorpha (e.g., a clade consisting of Scelidosaurus, Ankylosaurus, their common ancestor and all of its descendants) or some other variation.

-## Thyreophoran biogeography
+### Thyreophoran biogeography

 The discovery of Yuxisaurus cements the presence of armored dinosaurs in the Early Jurassic of Eastern Asia, an observation previously supported by the fragmentary material assigned to ‘Tatisaurus’ and ‘Bienosaurus’ (Simmons, 1965; Dong, 2001).
 The inadequate holotype specimens of the latter taxa do not allow them to be incorporated into formal phylogenetic or macroevolutionary analyses (Norman et al., 2007; Raven et al., 2019), and the only other Early Jurassic thyreophoran material reported from Asia—from the Kota Formation of India (Nath et al., 2002; Galton, 2019)—is also frustratingly incomplete (and might be of Middle Jurassic age: Prasad and Parmar, 2020).
 Moreover, it is worth noting that India was part of Gondwana during the Jurassic and so its fauna would likely have been biogeographically distinct from that occurring in China, which formed part of Laurasia.
 Hence, it has been impossible to include any early diverging Asian taxa in broad-scale tree-based analyses of early thyreophoran evolutionary history thus far.
 However, the more complete, and highly distinctive, material of Yuxisaurus enables some more substantive discussion of these issues.